-This page has a bunch of my Chumby projects, here's quick links to each:
+This page has a bunch of my Chumby projects:

 Chumby Thoughts

-Chumby Jukebox (college and community radio on a Chumby)
+Chumby Jukebox (new version) (college and community radio on a Chumby)

 ChumbyRemote (control Chumby from Windows)